 We’ve all heard horror stories about the nightmare mother-in-law (“you won’t believe what she said to me!”) but the fact is your relationship is a two-way street.
-While you may not always see eye-to-eye during the wedding planning process, you don’t want to get things started on the wrong foot.
+While you may not always see eye-to-eye with your soon-to-be mother-in-law during the wedding planning process, you definitely don’t want to get things started on the wrong foot.

 Here are a few comments to keep to yourself when it comes to your mother-in-law-to-be:

 Whether she’s gently offered a suggestion for your wedding day or brashly imposed a very strong opinion about how things should be done, you should at least pretend to consider her input.
 You’re under no obligation to accommodate her every wish, but hear her out.
 If the answer is still “not in a billion years,” we suggest sugarcoating that “no” a little.
 A little grace will go a long way.